 As the eye ages, however, both the lens and the muscle fibers start to harden, making near vision a greater challenge.

 Surgical Treatment for Presbyopia

-The most common form of treatment for presbyopia is wearing reading glasses, bifocals or progressive lenses.
-Bifocal and multifocals are also available in contact lenses for those who prefer to be glasses-free.
-A third option, however, is a number of surgical procedures that allow you the freedom of correcting your near vision without the use of glasses or contact lenses.
+The most typical kind of treatment for presbyopia is wearing checking out glasses, bifocals or progressive lenses.
+Bifocal and multifocals are likewise readily available in contact lenses for those who prefer to be glasses-free.
+A third option, however, is a number of surgical procedures that enable you the liberty of fixing your near vision without using glasses or contact lenses.

-PresbyLASIK is a procedure that is currently available in Canada and Europe and undergoing clinical trials in the United States.
-As opposed to monovision LASIK, this procedure is a multifocal alternative in which different rings of refractive power are created on the cornea, similar to multifocal lenses.
-This provides vision correction at all distances simultaneously.
+PresbyLASIK is a procedure that is currently offered in Canada and Europe and undergoing medical trials in the United States.
+Instead of monovision LASIK, this procedure is a multifocal option in which different rings of refractive power are created on the cornea, similar to multifocal lenses.
+This supplies vision correction at all ranges simultaneously.